hbctraining/Intro-to-ChIPseq-flipped/lessons/08_creating_bigwig_files.md

   * scaling factor is determined from the sequencing depth: total number of mapped reads * fragment length) / effective genome size
   * this option requires an effectiveGenomeSize

 **Spike-in normalization**

+Another option for normalization is to **normalize each samples using a scale factor/ normalization factor**.
+By default the scale factor is set to 1 in deepTools.
+If we performed our experiemnt

 ### bamCoverage from deepTools